funilrys/pornhosts/.github/ISSUE_TEMPLATE/adult.md

 ---
-name: Adult Porno NSFW
+name: Snuff
-about: I would like to contribute with the following domain to the hosts file
+about: I would like to contribute with the following domain to the hosts file as *snuff*
-title: 'NSFW: Type only domain here'
+title: 'NSFW: domain.tld'
-labels: NSFW Adult Material
+labels: Snuff
 assignees: spirillen
 project: https://github.com/orgs/Import-External-Sources/projects/2
 ---